New Resource

 The transverse abdominis is the muscle that supports the lower back; that’s why it’s necessary to strengthen it by exercising.

-Inhale and while exhaling draw in your belly towards the spine.
+Inhale and, while exhaling, draw in your belly towards the spine.
 Hold this pose for 5 seconds and then repeat.

 2. Lower Tummy Strengthening

-When going for physiotherapy, the specialist might recommend various exercises on your own such as lower tummy strengthening exercises.
+When going for physiotherapy, the specialist might recommend various exercises on your own, such as lower tummy strengthening exercises.

 It is necessary to strengthen these muscles because they support the lower back.
 Weak lower tummy muscles can lead to lower back pain.

 Start by lying on your back with your feet on the floor and bent knees.
-Inhale and as you exhale, bring your right near towards your chest.
+Inhale and as you exhale, bring your right hand towards your chest.
 Bring the foot to the floor as you inhale.
 Repeat this at least 6 times on each leg.

 3. Bird Dog

 You have to move your lower back to aid in recovery.
 This simple exercise requires you to get on all fours.
-Ensure that your knees are under your hips and hands under your shoulders.
+Ensure that your knees are under your hips and your hands under your shoulders.
 Keep your spine straight and in line with your head.

 Breathe in and as you exhale, stretch your right arm and left leg to be in line with your spine.
 Try to avoid curving your spine as you exercise.
 Maintain this pose for at least 10 seconds.
 Bring down your leg and arm as you inhale and repeat with the opposite limbs.